 The Park plays host to the annual Country Fair and Silent Auction held on the Monday of the Civic Holiday weekend in August, from 11:00 a.m. – 3:00 p.m.
 Highlights include live, local music, amazing cooking and baking, a tractor show, children’s activities, vendors, historical displays, and demonstrations of blacksmith skills.
 During the off-season the Park is available for group tours, weddings, or other events, by appointment only.
 Contact Mary Anne MacDonald (Museum Curator) at 705-842-2722.
 The Heritage Park Museum is wholly owned and operated by the Thessalon Township Heritage Association.
-Geo-location information

 Iron Bridge Historical Museum

-The museum was first established in 1974 when grant funding was secured to allow a group of students to refurbish a timber structure building, the John and Sandy MacDougall homestead, dating from ca. 1879, formerly located at the family farm in Sowerby.
+The museum was first established in 1974 when grant funding was secured to allow a group of students to relocate and refurbish a timber structure building.
+This long cabin dates back to 1879, originally owned by John and Sandy MacDougall.
+The log cabin was built as a homestead and formerly located at the family farm in Sowerby.